Sclera Definition: White of The Eyeball

 Episcleritis is an inflammation of the outermost layer of the sclera.
 Symptoms include:

 Most cases are sectoral, meaning only a section of the sclera is affected.
-In diffuse cases, the entire white part of the eye can be affected.
-About 26 to 36 percent of those with episcleritis have an associated systemic condition such as rheumatoid arthritis, lupus, Crohn’s disease, Behcet’s disease, or gout.
+In diffuse cases, the entire sclera can be affected.
+Episcleritis may be associated with rheumatoid arthritis, lupus, Crohn’s disease, Behcet’s disease, or gout.

 Scleritis

-This condition is more severe than episcleritis and may cause permanent damage to the eye if left untreated.
+If left untreated, this condition is more severe than episcleritis and may cause permanent damage and vision loss.

 Scleromalacia Perforans